Umbragloom/website/content/posts/tutorials/Website.md

 publish_mode: editorial_workflow
 ```

 Great now the admins set up on your account can review and approve posts that your writters are making!
-But they be able to post images sadly.
+But they wont be able to post images sadly.
 We can easiy fix this.
 If you already have an images folder in your project, you could use its path, possibly creating an uploads sub-folder, for example:

 ```yml
 # These lines should *not* be indented